exercism/python/exercises/concept/meltdown-mitigation/.docs/introduction.md

 x = 5
 y = 10

-# The comparison '>' here returns the bool False,
+# The comparison '>' here returns the bool 'False',
 # so the 'else' block is executed instead of the 'if' block.
 if x > y:
     print("x is greater than y")